-PROGRAM MISSION STATEMENT
+Student Learning Outcomes PROGRAM MISSION STATEMENT

-The mission of the Certified Dental Assisting Program at Indiana University Fort Wayne is to offer an exceptional and nationally renowned undergraduate educational program; achieve excellence in knowledge and skills in the theory and practice of dental assisting; prepare students to be ethical oral healthcare professionals; and maintain and cultivate a diverse, intellectual, and working partnership with the community.
+The mission of the Indiana University Fort Wayne Certified Dental Assisting Program is to offer an exceptional and nationally renowned educational program; prepare students to be highly skilled oral healthcare professionals; and maintain and cultivate a diverse, intellectual and working partnership with the community.
 The program is committed to excellence in the theory and practice of dental assisting and in the development of competent, socially sensitive, and ethically responsible professionals.